Water in Pristina: Badovc reservoir

-Gračanica Lake is an artificial lake located in the region which entails the municipalities of Pristina, Lipjan, and Novo Brdo.
+Badovc Lake is an artificial lake located in the region which entails the municipalities of Pristina, Lipjan, and Novo Brdo.
 It is filled with water from the Gračanica river.
 Its basin encompasses an area of 104 km² while the total surface area of the lake stands at 0.89 km².

-The average flow in the lake Gračanica is 1.08 m³ per second.
-The total storage volume of Gračanica reservoir is 26.4 million m³ of which 20 million m³ is exploitable.
+The average flow in the lake Badovc is 1.08 m³ per second.
+The total storage volume of Badovc reservoir is 26.4 million m³ of which 20 million m³ is exploitable.

-Currently, 28% of the population of Pristina is supplied with drinking water from Gračanica reservoir.
+Currently, 28% of the population of Pristina is supplied with drinking water from Badovc reservoir.
 Badovc Lake was cleaned as well in light of the plans to transfer water from other lakes.

 Problems with the water supply

 Climate

 Kosovo has a continental climate, which is characterized by warm summers and relatively cold and snowy winters.
 Since Pristina is located in the region of “Rrafshi i Kosovës”, the climate is very dry.
 The climate in Pristina is characterized by very hot summers with a temperature ranging from 20 °C to 37 °C and cold winters with a temperature ranging from -10 °C to - 26 °C. In the winter of 2012, there were blizzards and snow throughout Kosovo, including Pristina.
 In the winter of 2013, there were heavy rains and floods.

 Currently, in the winter of 2014, Pristina is facing a drought.
 It is the driest winter in the past 20 years.
 There is a severe lack of both rain and snow.
-This draught has caused the water levels to decrease in both the Batlava and Badovac basins.
+This draught has caused the water levels to decrease in both the Batllava and Badovc basins.
 If the weather continues the same pattern, the reservoirs may be emptied soon.
 As a result, the people of Pristina and nearby areas risk being left with no water supply.